What is Pre-Pull?

 A pre-pull is the pick up of a container when it arrives at a port.
 Normally, you have a specified number of days to pick it up before you start incurring demurrage fees, which are normally charged when your container gets picked up later than the “last free day.”
 Demurrage fees are generally charged by container and by day.

 When and why is a pre-pull necessary?

-In all cases the easiest solution is to ask the warehouse if they can receive without appointments.
-If the warehouse is in the port vicinity, the container can be dropped off for unloading and picked up when empty.
-The warehouse would be able to unload at their own pace without the driver waiting.
-Truckers prefer this option, as it does not delay their schedules and does not require an extra trip or pre-pull.
+The easiest way to avoid pre-pull is to ask the receiving warehouse if they can receive without appointments.
+If the warehouse is in the port vicinity, then the container can be dropped off for unloading and picked up later when it is empty.
+Warehouses normally unload the containers at their own pace without having the driver wait.
+Truckers mostly prefer this option as it does not delay their schedules and doesn’t require a pre-pull.

 Neither one of the services is free, however, pre-pulls are designed to avoid demurrage.
 Thus pre-pulls are typically cheaper than rail storage, which is what you want to do in order to prevent by having a container pre-pulled.

 Here’s an example of how demurrage fees add up and are much more than what a carrier would charge you for pre-pull: